 Dan almost took the bait.
 That’s what temptation is, you know.
 It is a “lure” toward sin.
 Satan is a master angler who knows exactly where your weaknesses are.
 He is an expert at presenting you with bait that is designed perfectly for you.

 Temptation isn’t sin; it’s when we swallow it and act on it that it becomes sin and can destroy our lives.

 You may not think it takes much courage to face your temptations, but it does.
 Accountability is a proactive step toward never underestimating the power of temptation.
-Manhood requires us to resolutely “flee from youthful lusts and pursue righteousness, faith, love and peace, with those who call on the Lord from a pure heart” (2 Timothy 2:22).
+Manhood requires us to resolutely “flee from youthful passions and pursue righteousness, faith, love and peace, along with those who call on the Lord from a pure heart” (2 Timothy 2:22).
 We have to put the lure of adolescence behind us, face upward, and step up.

 Temptation never ceases as we grow older.
-One friend approached me after listening to me speak on this topic and admitted, “I’m 60 years old and over the past couple of weeks I’ve found myself standing on the adolescent step!
+One friend approached me after listening to me speak on this topic and admitted, “I’m 60 years old, and over the past couple of weeks, I’ve found myself standing on the adolescent step!
 I can’t believe I’m 60 and still struggling with these issues.”

 Apart from Christ, we are all capable of making foolish choices and stepping down from our responsibilities as men.